-The coastline and landscape of what would become modern Britain began to emerge at the end of the last Ice Age around 10,000 years ago.
+The coastline and landscape of what would become modern Britain began to emerge several thousand years ago.
 What had been a cold, dry tundra on the north-western edge of Europe grew warmer and wetter as the ice caps melted.
 The Irish Sea, North Sea and the Channel were all dry land, albeit land slowly being submerged as sea levels rose.
 But it wasn’t until 6,100 BC that Britain broke free of mainland Europe for good, during the Mesolithic period – the Middle Stone Age.

 The story of England is a tale of an indomitable people.
 From it’s early origins, warring tribes and then feudal barons battled for supremacy across the land.
 Following full or partial invasions by the Romans, the Vikings and the Normans a unified country began to emerge under a succession of despotic monarchs.

 The end of Roman rule facilitated the Anglo-Saxon settlement of Britain which historians often regard as the origin of England and of the English people.
 The Anglo-Saxons, a collection of various Germanic Peoples, established several kingdoms that became the primary powers in present-day England and parts of southern Scotland.
 They introduced the Old English language, which largely displaced the previous British language The Anglo-Saxons warred with British successor states Wales, West Cornwall and the Old North as well as with each other.
 Raids by Vikings became frequent after about AD 800, and the Norsemen settled in large parts of what is now England.
 During this period, several rulers attempted to unite the various Anglo-Saxon kingdoms, an effort that led to the emergence of the Kingdom of England by the 10th century.